quantumsupic/quantumsupic.github.io/_pages/about.md

 title: About me
 author_profile: true
 ---
-I am quantum information scientist from Montenegro, working at the University Grenoble-Alpes as CNRS permanent researcher.
+I am quantum information scientist from Montenegro, working at the University Grenoble-Alpes as a CNRS permanent researcher.

 # Research interests